nhungtrannn/WDI-APP-Project2/README.md

 # User Stories
 This app is perfect for someone opting for a different kind of parenthood: pet parenthood!
-- A user can start a journal of their pups first year with one photo a day for 365 days
+- A user can start a journal of their puppy's first year with one photo a day for 365 days
 - Every day, take a super cute picture of your super adorable puppy
 - A user can post, update, and delete photos/captions